 The City of Evansville Municipal Utility provides water to nearly 2,000 customers and electric to nearly 4,000 customers.
 The City operates three wells, one tower, and many miles of water line to service all of our residents in Evansville.
 The Electric Utility purchases power from WPPI and distributes electricity to Evansville residents and the surrounding area.

 You may have heard information recently about advanced meters—sometimes referred to as "smart meters".
 Many electric and water utilities, including your own Evansville Water & Light, are making use of this technology.
 Are you wondering what this industry shift means for you in Evansville?
-Read here for answers to some frequently asked questions.

 You may be able to reduce your monthly bill simply by being flexible and using electricity at the right time of day.
 The optional plan lets you take advantage of lower electric rates during times when overall demand for electricity is lowest.